MMike17/ArtOfRally_MatchingDates/Readme.md

 [![](https://img.shields.io/github/v/release/MMike17/ArtOfRally_MatchingDates?label=Download)](https://github.com/MMike17/ArtOfRally_MatchingDates/releases/latest)
 ![](https://img.shields.io/badge/Game%20Version-v1.5.5-blue)

-A mod for Art of Rally that blocks some cars from being used in career mode if they haven't been invented yet.
+A mod for Art of Rally that blocks some cars from being used in career mode if they haven't been produced yet.

 #### Launcher Support